Pompeii Campania, Italy Travel Guide

 Conserve water and power usage in your accommodation.

-Utilize public transport like the Circumvesuviana train.
+Utilize public ways to travel like the Circumvesuviana train.

 A logical next step is Rome, easily accessible by high-speed train from Naples.